【Closed】Edo-Tokyo Museum

 Fee

 Permanent Exhibition: General Admission ¥600, Seniors (65+) ¥300, University Students (including graduate students, 4th and 5th year technical college students, and specialized training college students) ¥480, High school and junior high school students (from outside Tokyo) ¥300, Junior high school students and elementary school students residing in Tokyo are free.
 Group discounts available.
+Special Exhibitions: Admission fees are higher than those for the permanent exhibition.
+Tickets are available for special exhibitions only, or combined tickets for both special and permanent exhibitions.

 INFO